 Procedures (Applying for Honors in Chemistry)

-2. The student will present the department with a written proposal of the intended work by the second Tuesday of classes of the student's final semester, or on a date mutually agreed upon by the Chemistry Department.
-The research proposal must follow the format specified below in C.
+- The student will present the department with a written proposal of the intended work by the second Tuesday of classes of the student's final semester, or on a date mutually agreed upon by the Chemistry Department.
+The research proposal must follow the format specified in the Proposal Guidelines.

 - At the next regularly scheduled department meeting, the Chemistry faculty will review the student's proposal and make a determination as to whether or not the student is qualified to proceed towards honors.
 They will review the proposed project, and if accepted for Honors consideration, the faculty will set deadlines for the receipt of first and final drafts of the project paper.
 The student will be informed of the department's decision within one week of receiving the proposal.
 NOTE: The pursuit of honors in no way guarantees that the student will receive departmental honors.
 This decision will be made independently at the completion of the honors project.